A8B7C6/monopoly-in-ocaml/INSTALL.md

 ## Supplemental GUI (Not part of OCaml System)

 After running `make play` and initiating a game, you may additionally see the current player and their respective key statistics by hosting a webserver out of the /gui directory.
-The reccomended approach is to use the "Live Server" extension and serving the index.html file located in /gui.
+[RECCOMENDED APPROACH]: use the "Live Server" extension and serving the index .html file located in /gui.
+The extension can be found here: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer Alternative Approach [NOT RECCOMENDED]: Utilize `make webserver` (requires Python3).